counternote/counternote/README.md

         A       1       ʔa    'ʔah'
     ——————————————————————————————————

+Notice that the pronunciation of each isn’t the name of the letter but the sound of it, and the consonants include the vowel quality of the span.
+These single uppercase letters represent the interval in abstract terms, but sometimes you want to talk about a fifth above or a fifth below.
+For that, we prefix it with `Y-` for up to an octave above, `F-` for more than an octave above to two, `W-` for down to an octave below, `B-` for more than an octave below to two, and unison gets doubled `AA`.
+These create *strand spans*.

+They are uppercase when speaking of the interval in abstract terms, but when lowercase, we can attach them to a tone for a double stop called a *strand*.
+Here is the suffix for unison to an octave above:

+    ————————————————————————————————————
+      SPAN   INTERVAL   IPA    ENGLISH
+    ————————————————————————————————————
+      -ya       8↑      ja     'yah'
+      -yz       7↑      jɚz    'yerz'
+      -yn      ♭7↑      jun    'yoon'
+      -ym       6↑      jom    'yohm'
+      -yl      ♭6↑      jɛl    'yelh'
+      -yv       5↑      jiv    'yeev'
+      -yq     ♯4/♭5↑    jɑ˞    'yar'
+      -yi       4↑      ji     'yee'
+      -ye       3↑      jɛ     'yeh'
+      -yo      ♭3↑      jo     'yoh'
+      -yu       2↑      ju     'yoo'
+      -yr      ♭2↑      jɚ     'yer'
+      -aa       1       ʔa     'ʔah'

-Notice that the pronunciation of each isn’t the name of the letter.
-They are uppercase when speaking about the interval, but when lowercase, they become *threads*, individual voices within a *knit*.
+Just like *strand spans* became lowercase, the single-letter *spans* become lowercase to make *threads*, individual voices within a *knit*.

     ———————————————————————————————————————————————————————
       LOWERCASE for THREADS